iliran11/facebook-login-redux-react/README.md

 Development
 ======

-- running the demo on dev server `npm run demo`. this will run the demo app, which is configured for redux,
+- running the demo on dev server `npm start`. this will run the demo app, which is configured for redux,

 Styles
 ======